Odyno/OdynoDataBus/README.md

 	karaf@root> install -s mvn:net.staniscia.as/odyno-databus-net/0.0.1-SNAPSHOT
 	karaf@root> install -s mvn:net.staniscia.as/odyno-databus-tools/0.0.1-SNAPSHOT

 **Step F)** Repeat the steps into another PC.
-When you have finished you can tests the instances with the extra bundle
+When you finished you can test the instances with the extra bundle

 	karaf@root> install -s mvn:net.staniscia.as/odyno-databus-tools/0.0.1-SNAPSHOT